aiidateam/aiida-website/docs/news/posts/2024-11-15-aiidalab-mvc.md

 ### The `Controller`

 The purpose of the `Controller` class, the final component of the MVC design pattern, is to handle events and control the flow of information across the app.
-This means reacting to changes in models and/or user-driven view events, updating either according to the defined app logic.
+This means reacting to changes in models and/or user-driven view events, updating either the `View` or the `Model` according to the defined app logic.
 To do so, a `Controller` is typically instantiated with instances of both the `View` and the `Model`, as follows:

 ```python